 Probiotics Your Infant + Toddler Need

-B.Bifidum: one of the first strains to colonize in baby’s intestines and is beneficial in helping with building immunity and eliminating eczema.
+B.Bifidum: one of the first strains to colonize in the baby’s intestines may help build immunity and eliminate eczema.

-B. Infantis: helps with immunity as the bacteria crowds the gut and makes it inhospitable to foreign invaders (bad bacteria) to populate it.
+B. Infantis: helps with immunity and reduces inflammation as the bacteria crowds the gut and makes it inhospitable to foreign invaders (bad bacteria) to populate it.

 L. Rheuteri: this strain is commonly found in probiotics as studies have shown that is helps treat colic and reflux.